Kaitiaki Tēpu Kai

 - retail work.

-Waiters/waitresses need to be fit and healthy, as they are on their feet all day.
-They should also have a clean and tidy appearance.
+- to be reasonably fit and healthy as they are on their feet all day.

 Find out more about training